-There is a rich diversity of Art on Vancouver Island, rooted in thousands of years of Indigenous culture.
+There is a rich diversity of Art on Vancouver Island, from Indigenous to Contemporary, where art has an underlying spiritual current.

 Art on Vancouver Island: when we think of Canadian Art, we often see the works of the Group of Seven and paintings of the vast and beautiful Canadian landscapes.
 Paintings of mountains, Indigenous culture and prairie portraits.
 If you are from the Northern Territories, you would be familiar with the works of the ‘Cape Dorset Collection’ depicting life and Indigenous culture in Nunavut.
 From the mountain paintings of Lawren Harris, to the precise depictions of everyday life by Alex Colville, the painters of Canada are influenced by their culture, the landscape and the mundane and ordinary of daily life.